top of page

 2. Walk the Boyne Valley Camino.
 This self-guided 25km looped walk from Drogheda forms part of the Celtic Camino series, travelling along the Boyne through beautiful Townley Hall Woods, via two unmissable OPW sites, Mellifont Abbey and Oldbridge House.

-3. Marvel at Drogheda’s numerous historical landmarks, including the 13th century St. Laurence’s Gate, considered one of the finest of its kind in Europe; Fiddle Case Pier; the iconic Drogheda Viaduct; and the fascinating cadaver stones at St. Peter’s Church of Ireland graveyard.
+3. Marvel at Drogheda’s numerous landmarks, including the 13th century St. Laurence’s Gate, considered one of the finest of its kind in Europe; Fiddle Case Pier; the iconic Drogheda Viaduct; and the fascinating cadaver stones at St. Peter’s Church of Ireland graveyard.

 4. Visit Drogheda Museum and Craft Quarter.
 Millmount is another #sealouth passport stamp collection point for Drogheda.
 The mound here is reputed to be 3,000 years old, and Amegin, the Celtic poet is buried here, according to local folklore.
 Millmount Museum is an impressive community-run attraction, with a wealth of artefacts, including the finest collection of guild banners in Ireland, whilst the Craft Quarter is the perfect place to pick up unique, locally made gifts.